-2.1 Intern Placement Tracking (IPT): The SUDTTC program currently utilizes the web-based system Intern Placement Tracking (IPT) to manage information related to students, field instructors, and agencies.
+2.2 Intern Placement Tracking (IPT):

+The College of Social Work Field Education Program currently utilizes the web-based system Intern Placement Tracking (IPT) to manage information related to students, Field Instructors, and agencies.
 Information on IPT is password protected.
-All forms related to practicum education are located on IPT, for ease of use in the practicum and real time accessibility and information sharing between students, task supervisors, field instructors, and University of Utah field liaisons.
-If you do not have a username, or require other assistance regarding IPT, please contact BSW Administrative Assistant.
+All forms related to field education are located on IPT, for ease of use in the field and real time accessibility and information sharing between students, task supervisors, Field Instructors, and Field Liaisons.
+If you do not have a username, or require other assistance regarding IPT, please contact the BSW Practicum Administrative Assistant.

-2.2 BSW Field Education Director: The BSW Field Education Director provides overall management of the SUDTTC Field Education Program.
-The BSW Field Education Director and the Associate Director (and potentially the program directors and Associate Dean for Academic Affairs) will make final determinations regarding student readiness for field and student dispositions when concerns regarding performance, grading or other issues arise.
+2.3 Field Education Director:

+The Field Education Director provides overall management of the Field Education Program.
+The Field Education Director and the Associate Director (and potentially the program directors and Associate Dean for Academic Affairs) will make final determinations regarding student readiness for field and student dispositions when concerns regarding performance, grading or other issues arise.

-2.3 BSW Field Education Associate Director: The BSW Field Education Associate Director provides secondary management of the Field Education Program.
+2.4 Field Education Associate Director:

+The Field Education Associate Director provides secondary management of the Field Education Program.
 The Associate Director and the Director (and potentially the program directors and Associated Dean for Academic Affairs) will make final determinations regarding student readiness for field and student dispositions when concerns regarding performance, grading or other issues arise.

-2.4 University of Utah Field Liaisons: The University of Utah Field Liaison is the University of Utah based faculty member or instructor whose primary responsibility is to place students in appropriate agencies, and see that the student's internship experiences are educational and meet the established learning objectives.
-University of Utah Field Liaisons will also intervene when concerns arise, so please contact them as soon as possible if you are experiencing difficulties in practicum.
+2.5 University of Utah Field Liaisons:

+The Field Liaison is the University of Utah based faculty member and practicum seminar course instructor whose primary responsibility is to place students in appropriate agencies and see that the student's internship experiences are educational and meet the established learning objectives.
+Field Liaisons will also intervene when concerns arise, so please contact them as soon as possible if you are experiencing difficulties in practicum.
+Field Liaisons are ultimately tasked with integrating curriculum content in Canvas courses and webinars, monitoring educational opportunities, connecting CSWE competencies and skill development, evaluating, in conjunction with the student's Field Instructor, progress toward competencies and assigning course grades.
+University of Utah Field Liaisons will be shortened to "Field Liaisons" in the remainder of the handbook.

+2.6 Field Instructor:

-2.5 Field Instructor: The Field Instructor is a mental health clinical professional or a professional with an Advanced Substance Use Disorder certificate with at least two years of field experience post licensure or certificate.
-The field instructor provides a minimum of one hour of supervision per week to the student.
-In most cases, the field instructor will be on site at the assigned field placement; however, when this is not possible, a Field Education Department approved practitioner outside of the agency may be utilized.
+The Field Instructor is a social work practitioner (BSW or MSW) that has at least two years post-graduation experience.
+The Field Instructor provides a minimum of one hour of supervision per week to the student.
+In most cases, the Field Instructor will be on site at the assigned field placement; however, when this is not possible, a Practicum Department approved practitioner outside of the agency may be utilized.

+2.7 Task Supervisor:

-2.6 Task Supervisor: The Task Supervisor is a delegated agency employee that assigns tasks to the student and who assists in evaluating the daily performance of the student.
-The task Supervisor maintains regular contact with the Field Instructor and University of Utah Field Liaisons regarding the student's progress in field placement.
+The task supervisor is a delegated agency employee that assigns tasks to the student and who assists in evaluating the daily performance of the student.
+The task supervisor maintains regular contact with the Field Instructor and Field Liaison regarding the student's progress in field placement.

+2.8 Practicum:

-2.7 Field Placement/Practicum: The practicum is considered the "signature pedagogy" for the SUDTTC education, and is a mandatory, intentional, and planned educational requirement.
-It consists of an ongoing work assignment at an assigned agency and allows the student to apply theory, values, ethics, and core functions to practice.
-This work assignment is directly supervised by a Field Instructor and/or Task Supervisor and coordinated by the University of Utah Field Liaisons.
+Practicum internship or simply "practicum" is considered the "signature pedagogy" for social work education, and is a mandatory, intentional and planned educational requirement.
+It consists of an ongoing work assignment at an assigned agency and allows the student to apply social work theory, values, ethics, and competencies to practice.
+This work assignment is directly supervised by a Field Instructor and/or task supervisor and coordinated by the Field Liaison.

+2.9 Canvas Course:

-2.8 Canvas Course: The coursework component of the social work student's field practicum experience.
-In addition to working in an agency setting, the student is required to concurrently attend to academic coursework in the form of Canvas course modules and a weekly two hour class.
-Depending on availability, students may have the option to choose an asynchronous online course, instead of an in-person classroom setting.
+The coursework component of the social work student's practicum experience.
+In addition to working in an agency setting, the student is required to concurrently attend to academic coursework in the form of Canvas course modules and a weekly 50-minute seminar.
+Depending on availability, students may have the option to choose an asynchronous online Seminar course, instead of an inperson classroom setting.